RaviSoji/colab_utils/README.md

    where the keys are filenames in the directory and the values are IDs unique to each of those files.

-## Get the Google Drive ID of a directory, file, or path in your Google Drive.
+## Get the Google Drive ID of a directory or file path in your Google Drive.
 - Default behavior assumes the given path is relative to the root directory.
   ```
   In [1]: colab_utils.get_gdrive_id(drive, 'a_sample_folder/some_stuff')